 \end{proposition}

-\emph{Proof sketch.} Two complementary proofs are provided for this finding: the first is based on the \emph{First Borel-Cantelli Lemma}, and the second is based on the structure of the opinion dynamics and the opinion process.
-We include this second approach as it draws interesting connections between our model and certain stochastic models used in finance.
+\emph{Proof sketch.} Two complementary proofs are provided for this finding: the first is based on the \emph{Borel-Cantelli Lemma} (using a block argument), and the second is based on the structure of the opinion dynamics and the opinion process.
+(The second approach draws interesting connections between our model and certain stochastic models used in finance.)

-The first approach relies on moment bounds and the {First Borel–Cantelli Lemma}.
-The main idea of this proof is to define a region in which the threshold for decreasing the clicking probability is not triggered, and then track how often the process stays in this region.
-We define an indicator event that takes value 1 whenever the opinion exceeds the threshold $\delta$, and express the clicking probability at time $k$ based on this indicator and $\gamma_{k-1}$.
-Using higher moments of Markov's inequality~\cite{durrett2019probability}, we show that the probability of the clicking probability staying above a fixed $\epsilon$ at each time step is bounded.
-Then, we show that the sum of these bounds is finite, and by applying the First Borel–Cantelli Lemma, we conclude that \( \gamma_k \to 0 \) almost surely.